 Have you watched TV lately?
-It’s almost Memorial Day weekend here in the US and the airwaves are full of ads for big sales.
+It’s almost Memorial Day weekend here in the US and the airwaves are full of ads from large businesses promoting big sales.
 The department stores, the appliance stores, and the car dealers are all running non-stop ads shouting at people to shop now!

-The first is what I call “isn’t our car pretty” ads.
+The first big business ad approach is what I call “isn’t our car pretty” ads.
 They tend to feature the car perched on a mountain.
 Or, driving down a twisty road.
 They sometimes talk about mileage or horsepower, or “best-in-class” accolades.
-These are the brand ads.
+These are the big business branding ads.

 The local dealer ads are a bit different.
 They star the owner, or sometimes, what appears to be his daughter (not a professional actor).
 They usually spend the entire ad talking about how long they’ve been in business, or their great service, and great prices.
 Sometimes, they shout (this is New York, after all).